hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Bridge and fill/hole - MF/MEV method

-Key switches, stabilizers, and screws should be fixed on their holes.
+Switches, stabilizers, and screws should be fixed on their holes on the frame.
 Such holes must be free of obstruction, otherwise parts will be stuck.

-On the other hand, a frame is not so rigorous about defect.
-Frame should be strong, stiff, and have essential areas to hold parts (internal screw thread, for example).
+On the other hand, a frame itself is not so rigorous about defects.
+A frame should be strong, stiff, and have essential areas to hold parts (internal screw thread, for example).
 Except for essential areas, a frame can have defects (voids) to some extent.
-Let's call such non-essential area which surrounds essential area as "supporting area".
+Let's call such non-essential areas which surround essential areas as "supporting areas".

-PC0 adopts fill/hole method to form a frame.
+PC0 adopts the fill/hole method to form a frame.
 Fill: make a block.
 Hole: cut the block.

 Make a block, how?
-By connecting essential/supporting areas each other.
-Where key layout is dense, keys' essential/supporting areas overlap each other.
-In this case, simple "join" operation is enough.
+By connecting essential+supporting areas to each other.
+Where key layout is dense, keys' essential+supporting areas overlap each other.
+In this case, a simple "join" operation is enough.
-Where key layout is sparse, a bridge connects between essential/supporting areas.
-Bridge is a board parallel to the skeleton surface.
+Where key layout is sparse, a bridge should connect between essential+supporting areas.
+A bridge is a board parallel to the skeleton surface.
-By joining essential/supporting areas and a bridge, a block has been made.
+By joining essential+supporting areas and a bridge, a block has been made.
 This is **Fill**.

 Cutting the block will be obvious.
-Holes must be void without defect, so fill/hole method doesn't allow fill-after-hole.
+Holes must be void without defect, so the fill/hole method doesn't allow fill-after-hole.
 This is **Hole**.

-After fill/hole, we must check whether essential areas are filled without defect.
+After fill/hole, we must check whether essential areas are filled without defects.
 The must-be-filled area is **MF** (must-filled).

 Hole areas don't always equal to their parts.
-Two parts cannot occupy a same area, but two insert paths can do.
+Two parts cannot occupy the same area, but two insert paths can do.
 An insert path is occupied by a part while assembly, but it is left void after once the part has been assembled.
 A typical case is Cherry-style stabilizer's wire.
 Thus a hole area can be larger than its part.
 To know the area of a part itself, and to check the interference of parts each other, we need **MEV** (must-exclusively-void) area, in addition to hole area.